3lvia/gs2/README.md

 # GS2 decoder/encoder
 Tool for decoding and encoding data according to the GS2 format (https://sintef.brage.unit.no/sintef-xmlui/handle/11250/2391930).

 Current version is mostly forgiving.
-Mainly because there in pratice is a a lot of variation in the applications of this format.
+Mainly because there is a a lot of variation in the applications of this format in pratice.

 Inspired by go json decoding/encoding, but does not support custom types as of yet.